nullromo/go-up.nvim/README.md

     goUpLimit = nil,
     -- number of offset lines to use when aligning alignOffsetLines = { top = 0, bottom = 0 },
+    -- list of filetypes to ignore (e.g., 'neo-tree', 'NvimTree') ignoredFiletypes = {},
 }
 ```